siberianfox/tinygwiki/TinyG-Configuration-(version-0.95-and-later).md

  $3mi=8	<span class="Apple-tab-span" style="white-space:pre">	</span>Set 1/8 microsteps for motor 3
 </pre>

 Note: Values other than 1,2,4 and 8 are accepted.
-This is to support some people that have crazily wired TinyG to other drivers (you know who you are) like those running 10x or 16x steps.
+This is to support some people that have crazily wired TinyG to other drivers [like these crazy 1.8 Kw servos Saci's wired up](http://youtu.be/Nrsyejv-vwE) like those running 10x or 16x steps.
 If you are using the drivers on TInyG this will cause them to malfucntion, so please don't do this unless you are one of those hacker types that soldered up your TinyG.''